-In an earlier project (see appropriate link on this website), I replaced the radiator on my 1978 Jaguar XJ-S. The radiator (designed for a 1990 model) has three rows instead of the original four.
-Cooling was not a problem, however the new radiator was approx. 1/8 inch narrow than the original.
-This resulted in a gap (pictured below) between the radiator and the fan shroud.
+In an earlier project (see appropriate link on this website); I replaced the radiator on my 1978 Jaguar XJ-S. The radiator (designed for a 1990 model) has three rows instead of the original four.
+Cooling was not a problem, however the new radiator was approx. 1/8-3/16 inch narrow than the original.
+This resulted in a gap (red arrow photographed below) between the radiator and the fan shroud.

 There are a number of ways to remove the fan shroud.
 None is easy.
 Invariably, I recommend removing the top radiator support.
-This will allow access to the fan screws.
+This will allow access to the fan screws. (green arrow photograph below).
 I strongly recommend using gloves to remove the fan screws.
-The radiator fins are unforgiving to skin.
+Radiator fins have an unexplained attraction to human skin.

 The fan must be removed first, then the fan clutch.
 Note that I have replaced my fan clutch with an adapter that allows me to use a generic aluminum flex fan.

 The fan shroud is removed in two parts.
-The screws are difficult to get to.
+Photographed below shows the removal of the top screws.
+Some screws might be difficult to get to.
 Don't forget the screw on the bottom.

-I used 4 feet of vinyl baseboard cove molding (available from Home Depot or any similar store) as the donor material for fabricating the seal between the radiator and fan shroud.
+I used 4 feet of vinyl baseboard cove molding (photographed below, available from Home Depot or any similar store) as the donor material for fabricating the seal between the radiator and fan shroud.

 Cut the cove molding by measuring 1/8 inch more (or whatever the space is between the fan shroud and radiator) than the rubber strips on the edge of the fan shroud.
 Make sure you use the curved part of the molding.
 This will allow the material to compress properly.